code4it-dev/c4it-hugo/content/article/2025/117-httplogging-asp-net/index.md

 ![Request and Response combined logs](combined-logs.png)

-## Why you should not use HTTP Logging
+## The downsides of using HTTP Logging

 Even though everything looks nice and pretty, adding HTTP Logging has some serious consequences.